YaoGroup/DIFFICE_jax/paper.md

 viscosity inference includes: (1) data and equation normalization; (2) Optimal setting of equation weight; (3) Positive-definite design of network structure;(4) Residual-based random-sampling of data during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
-The need of these features to ensure the success of viscosity inference is explained below.
+The necessity of these features to ensure the success of viscosity inference is explained below.

 First, proper training of neural networks requires both input and output of the network to be normalized, namely within range of $[-1, 1]$.
 However, the value of observational